MicrosoftDocs/Viva/WorkplaceAnalytics/manager-insights/connectedness.md

 #### Enable MyAnalytics network insights

-Help employees build connections by encouraging them to leverage [MyAnalytics network insights](../MyAnalytics/Use/network.md) about their network and top collaborators, and see suggestions for how they can improve these relationships.
+Help your team build connections by encouraging them to leverage [MyAnalytics network insights](../MyAnalytics/Use/network.md) about their network and top collaborators, and see suggestions for how they can improve these relationships.

 ## Related topics